bigscience-workshop/promptsource/README.md

 Some datasets are not handled automatically by `datasets` and require users to manually download the dataset.

-In order handle those datasets as well, we require users to specify a `PROMPTSOURCE_MANUAL_DATASET_DIR` environment variable.
-This should point a the root directory containing all manually download datasets.
+In order to handle those datasets as well, we require users to download the dataset and put it in `~/.cache/promptsource`.
+This is the root directory containing all manually downloaded datasets.

-By default `PROMPTSOURCE_MANUAL_DATASET_DIR=~/.cache/promptsource`
+You can override this default path using `PROMPTSOURCE_MANUAL_DATASET_DIR` environment variable.
+This should point to the root directory.

 ## Contributing
 Contribution guidelines and step-by-step *HOW TO* are described [here](CONTRIBUTING.md).